RcwYuen/ucl-comp0005-groupcw/README.md

 #### Deadlines
 8th February 2021 - Coursework Live in Moodle <br>
-3rd March 2021 - Coursework Submission <br>
+8rd March 2021 - Coursework Submission <br>
 To fill in: deadline for each task, and deadline for documentation.

 #### Progress Updates
 9th February 2021: All the files are uploaded. <br>
 9th February 2021: Rudy completed the section for the time data collection for all 3 tasks. <br>
-12th February 2021: Rudy completed the Graham Scan Algorithm.
+12th February 2021: Rudy completed the Graham Scan Algorithm. <br>
 19th February 2021: Jeffrey added mergesort algorithm for extended Graham scan.

 ### Issues